The Edmit Guide to the FAFSA

 - Your enrollment status (i.e. full-time or part-time)

-Cost of attendance (COA) is the sum of every dollar it will take for you to go to a specific college for one school year.
-This includes tuition, room and board, books, etc. Your COA will vary from school to school.
+The cost of attendance (COA) is how much it will cost for you to go to a specific college for one school year.
+This includes tuition, room and board, books, supplies, and other related expenses.
+Your COA will vary from school to school.

-Expected family contribution (EFC) is extrapolated from the FAFSA application.
+Your expected family contribution (EFC) is calculated from the info you provide on the FAFSA.
 This is the amount of money the government thinks your family could reasonably pay for one academic year.

-The EFC value is calculated by combining family income and asset net worth.
+The EFC value is calculated by reviewing your family’s income and asset net worth.

 Total income includes student and parent income.
 If parents are divorced or separated, or you are a student with no custodial parents, learn more here.

-Net assets include any investments, businesses or savings accounts.
-The definition of assets on the FAFSA may be different from your expectation.
-Make sure to review the qualifying and non-qualifying assets before completing the FAFSA.
-Don’t accidentally include non-required assets on the application and receive less aid than you would otherwise be eligible for.
+Net assets include any investments, businesses, or savings accounts.
+Make sure to review the qualifying and non-qualifying assets before completing the form.
+Don’t accidentally include non-required assets on the application, or you could receive less aid than you would otherwise be eligible for.

-The EFC calculation also takes into account your family’s size and the number of dependents already enrolled in school in its calculation.
+The EFC calculation also takes into account your family’s size and the number of dependents already enrolled in school.
 In general, the EFC will be lower for low-income students with few assets and higher for a family with a high net income and many assets.

 A completed FAFSA form sets the groundwork for a student’s financial aid package and is used to determine the expected family contribution and need-based financial aid at any given school.
 There are a variety of aid types available to students through the FAFSA process including federal student loans, federal grants, scholarships, and federal work-study programs.

-Federal grants: There are many grants available to students.
+There are many grants available to students.
 This is free money, meaning that it doesn’t need to be paid back.
-Grants are most often need based and will be completely dependent on your FAFSA results.
+Grants are most often need-based and will be completely dependent on your FAFSA results.